stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

     # setting the formats dict up
     # Format replacements are recognized by {KEYWORD} in the filename
     name_formats = {
-        'SUMMARY-FILE': '{APMAP}-SUMMARY-VISC-{FLUID-VISCOSITY}CP.TXT',
+        'SUMMARY-FILE': '{apmap}-summary-visc-{fluid-viscosity}cp.txt',
-        'STAT-FILE': '{APMAP}-STAT-VISC-{FLUID-VISCOSITY}CP.CSV',
+        'STAT-FILE': '{apmap}-stat-visc-{fluid-viscosity}cp.csv',
-        'VTK-FILE': '{APMAP}-VTK-VISC-{FLUID-VISCOSITY}CP.vtk'
+        'VTK-FILE': '{apmap}-vtk-visc-{fluid-viscosity}cp.vtk'
     }

     # recycling our existing input file object
     inp_file = InputFile(inp_file, filename_formats=name_formats)
-    inp_file.update({'APMAP': 'AVG-FRAC1'})
+    inp_file.update({'apmap': 'avg-frac1'})

     # showing the changes
     print(inp_file)

-Right below the :code:`print(inp_file)` command, the name the input parameters file would be saved as when being run or written using the "code"`.write_inp_file` method is shown.
-This name can also be altered with formatting by adding an 'input_file' entry to the filename_formats_dict.
+The name of the input file can also be altered with formatting by adding an ``input_file`` entry to the filename_formats_dict.
 An entry in the filename_formats_dict will overwrite any changes directly make to the ``.outfile_name`` attribute of the InputFile class.
 The default outfile name is the name of the parameters file being read, so the original file would be overwritten.

 The estimate_req_RAM Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~